g5dsg/2221aTool/README.md

 A default flash config is included in `data/`.

 `2221aTool setup-gpio`
-Configures the 4 GPIO pins on the MCP2221a as GPIO outputs.
-This command modifies the flask configuration (ie it is permanent) will be set to start low at power on.
+Configures the GPIO pins as outputs.
+This command modifies the flash configuration - ie it is permanent.
+The pins will all be set low immediately and at power-on (to-do: make this state configurable).

 `2221aTool set-gpio 1001`
 Sets the GPIO pins to 1001.
 GPIO output must have been previously enabled using the above command.
 This command does